 Murray Chapman <firstname.lastname@example.org>

-When Kemo returns home after thinking his car is stolen, you see that the front windows have curtains closed in them.
-Once Angel shows up with his car, Kemo goes to the window to see what is happening and the curtains are wide open.
+When Mr. Escalante returns home after thinking his car has been stolen, the front windows are shown with their curtains closed.
+Once Angel shows up with his car, Escalante goes to the window to see what is happening, and the curtains are wide open.
 See more »

 See more »